Ribbit-Network/ribbit-network-frog-hardware/README.md

 <img width="1662" alt="Screen Shot 2021-06-13 at 11 32 37 PM" src="https://user-images.githubusercontent.com/2559382/122121159-25793180-cde0-11eb-84c9-84f402b7a814.png">

+## Why Open Source?
+- I strongly believe that in order for this data to be trusted, the hardware and software that collects the data, must be fully transparent and accesible to all.
+- The community model allows anyone to contribue if they find the project particularly compelling.
+This is exciting because it means the project can also become an advocacy and teaching tool for anyone looking to learn about this planet and the state of it's climate.

 ## Current Status
 Keenan is currently developing the hardware and software for the first unit that could be could be sold as a kit.
 The plan is to have the first kits ready for shipment by the end of July.